yzdxs/learn-anything/readme.md

 # [Part of a bigger picture 🗺️](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/)

 Aside from these well curated mind maps on learning any topic on Earth.
 I also [try to visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.

 It contains [all the interesting books you can read](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#books) where if a book is free, a link will be provided.
 All the [courses one can take](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#courses-), [research papers](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#research-papers-), [interesting humans who ever lived](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#humans-), [inventions](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#inventions), [historical events](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#history-), [interesting images](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC#-173.2,-1836.7,-2), and [more](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/).

 Eventually I want to make a visual mind map that all can explore.

 Until then, [here is the entire list of all 2500 mind maps for your viewing](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/). 📚

+I do however encourage you to explore the [study map](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#84.2,-523.0,3)

 Unlike the [guided learning mind maps](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#378.0,-582.0,1), these ones follow a certain structure as I use them myself for my own research and comprehension.
 I share them as [I believe all knowledge should be free for all](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19).
 For example, [here](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze#645.0,-1695.8,0) is a mind map for machine learning from this list.
 There are many like it in there, covering each subject.